How do you know if you’re looking for passive income vs residual income? And what’s the difference between the two?

 What is Passive Income vs Residual Income?

+Many sources define passive income and residual income as the same thing.
 The two terms are closely related but there is a difference.
 Before we look at residual income, let’s first review the definition of passive income.

 Passive Income Definition